How Jumpstart Is Transforming Earthquake Insurance

 Parametric insurance flips that process on its head.

-At its core, parametric insurance pays out automatically when a predefined parameter — such as earthquake magnitude or wind speed — crosses a certain threshold.
+At its core, parametric insurance pays out automatically when a predefined parameter — such as earthquake magnitude or wind speed — crosses a specific threshold.

 In Jumpstart’s case, the trigger is seismic data provided by the U.S. Geological Survey (USGS).
 If ground shaking exceeds a specific level near your location — 30 centimeters per second of ground velocity — the payout is activated.